linrunner/tlp-doc/index.rst

 Welcome to TLP's new Documentation Site
 #######################################
+.. container:: brand-banner

+    TLP is a feature-rich command line utility for Linux, **saving laptop battery power**  without the need to delve deeper into technical details.

+    TLP’s default settings are already **optimized for battery life** and implement Powertop’s recommendations out of the box.
+So you may just **install and forget** it.

+    Nevertheless TLP is **highly customizable** to fulfil your specific requirements.

 The restructured site improves readability and facilitates access through a navigation sidebar.
 Can't find something right away?
-Try the search field.
+Try the search field in the navbar.

-TLP
-###
-TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.

-TLP’s default settings are already optimized for battery life and implement Powertop’s recommendations out of the box.
-So you may just install and forget it.
-Nevertheless TLP is highly customizable to fulfil your specific requirements.

 .. rubric:: Learn